Workiva/over_react/doc/wrapping_js_components.md

 1. The correct API is `uiJsComponent` instead of `uiFunction`
 1. `ReactJsComponentFactoryProxy(_jsArbitraryComponent)` is passed in instead of a function

-The most notable difference is number 2. `_jsArbitraryComponent` is a JS interop variable created to reference the JS component itself.
-That JS variable is something we'll dive deeper into in the [Adding the JS Variable section](#adding-the-js-variable).
+The most notable step is number 2.
+For more explanation on why that's happening, refer to the [Theoretical Explanation](#theoretical-explanation).
+Generally though, the syntax is basically boilerplate that can be copy and pasted from component to component, just changing the JS variable to match the new component.

+When implementing this step, you may notice that the constructor for `ReactJsComponentFactoryProxy` has several parameters (besides the JS component getter).
+These are useful to determining prop translation behavior but are not relevant to this process.
+In the context of wrapping JS components, these parameters have never been used.
+All this to say, if it seems like something is going wrong wrapping the JS component, it is unlikely those parameters will help.
+Instead, reach out to us on [Slack][slack]!

 ### Testing Your Dart Component